-Although all are very varied (indigestion, ulcers, irritable bowel, heart conditions), there are mechanisms that help to statistically reduce the chance of suffering from any type of diseases.
+Although all are very varied (indigestion, ulcers, irritable bowel, heart conditions), some mechanisms help to reduce the chance of suffering from any diseases statistically.

-The solution is given by a good diet, that is, if the consumption is achieved we take advantage of foods beneficial to the organism, the possibility of suffering or increasing these diseases is minimized.
+A good diet gives the solution; if the consumption is achieved, we take advantage of foods beneficial to the organism, and the possibility of suffering or increasing these diseases is minimized.